Faculty of the ATP

 Karla Bruntzel - Athletic Training Program Director

-Dr. Karla Bruntzel has been the Director of the Missouri Valley College Athletic Training Program since 2002.
-In 2005, she assumed the duties of the Dean of the Division of Education, Health and Physical Education.
-While in this position, she laid the groundwork for the development of the Nursing Education program and became the Dean of the School of Nursing and Health Sciences.
+Dr. Karla Bruntzel has been the Director of the Missouri Valley College Athletic Training Program since 2002.†In 2005, she assumed the duties of the Dean of the Division of Education, Health and Physical Education.† While in this position, she laid the groundwork for the development of the Missouri Valley College Nursing program and became the first Dean of the School of Nursing and Health Sciences.
 During the 2012-2013 academic year Karla developed the Associates of Applied Science degree and the Health Information System program at Missouri Valley College and was instrumental in creating the Missouri Athletic Trainersí Association Educator and Student Conference.
-Karla is currently a member of the Mid-America Athletic Trainersí Association Registration Committee and a member of the Program Committee of the Missouri Athletic Trainersí Association.
+Karla is currently a member of the Mid-America Athletic Trainersí Association Registration Committee and the Program Committee of the Missouri Athletic Trainersí Association.
 In June 2014, Karla was recognized as the Missouri Athletic Trainersí Association Outstanding Athletic Trainer of the Year because of her work in developing the Missouri Athletic Trainersí Association Educator and Student Conference.
-Karla currently holds the rank of Assistant Professor and teaches many classes in the areas of Athletic Training and Exercise Science.
+Karla currently holds the rank of Assistant Professor and teaches many classes in the areas of athletic training and exercise science; and is currently the Chair of the Division of Health Sciences.
 Karla hails from Rossville, Kansas, and completed her undergraduate degree in athletic training at the University of Nebraska-Lincoln, her masterís degree in sports sciences at the University of Denver, and after working as a clinical athletic trainer at the high school and collegiate levels for nearly 10 years, she earned her PhD in biomechanics at the University of Leeds, UK.† Karla is a certified athletic trainer who possesses a Missouri athletic training license.
-Her research emphasis is in the area of foot biomechanics and footwear.
-Karla currently resides in Marshall, MO, with her daughter, Hannah, a lovable mutt named Oscar and two cats.
-Her hobbies include travelling, reading, and cooking.
+Her research emphasis is in the area of foot biomechanics and footwear.†Karla currently resides in Marshall, MO, with her daughter, Hannah, a lovable mutt named Oscar and two cats.†Her hobbies include travelling, reading, and cooking.

 Dr. Kelly Ross, DO - Medical Director, Athletic Training Program